JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 2. Click the **Run** icon in the gutter next to the test.

+Tests run on a simulator without UI.
 Congratulations!
-The test has passed.
-Note that you will see test results in the console – not in the simulator.
+The test has passed – see test results in the console.

 ![iOS test result](ios-test-result.png){width=300}